ScalaWilliam/fail-nashorn-test/README.md

 That code tries to use the latest version of vizjs.

 However it seems to work.
-THe error I get there, when running `mvn -Dtest=EngineTest test`, is:
+The error I get there, when running `mvn -Dtest=EngineTest test`, is:

 ```
 [INFO] Running guru.nidi.graphviz.engine.EngineTest